February 28, 2025

-Feline immunodeficiency virus is a virus that affects cats, and while it might sound scary, it’s not as bad as it seems with the right care.
+Feline immunodeficiency virus affects cats of all ages.
 FIV weakens a cat’s immune system, which makes it harder for them to fight off infections.

 The virus most commonly spreads through deep bite wounds, which means outdoor cats or cats that get into fights are at a higher risk.
-Luckily, FIV doesn’t spread easily through casual contact, so you don’t need to worry about it being transmitted through grooming or shared food bowls.
+Luckily, FIV doesn’t spread easily through casual contact.
+So, you don’t need to worry about it being transmitted through simpler interactions within cats.

-With this, let’s talk about everything you need to know about FIV.
+Here's everything you need to know about FIV in cats.

 What is FIV?

 FIV is a retrovirus in cats that affects their immune system.
-It’s quite similar to how HIV works, but it’s important to know that FIV is species-specific.
-This means it only affects cats, and it can’t spread to humans, dogs, or other animals.
+It’s similar to how HIV works, but FIV is species-specific.
+This means it only affects cats and can’t spread to humans, dogs, or other animals.

-When the FIV gets in the cat, the virus invades their white blood cells, which are crucial for fighting off infections.
+The virus invades their white blood cells when it gets into the cat, which are crucial for fighting off infections.
 Over time, the immune system becomes weaker, which means the cat will have a much weaker defense.
 While this doesn’t mean that cats with FIV are always sick, it just means they need extra care to stay healthy.

 In some cases, an infected mother may pass FIV to her kittens during pregnancy or through her milk while nursing.
 However, this form of transmission is relatively rare compared to bite wounds.